giridharmb/Go-Basics-V1/README.md

 Yeah, ok.
 Pointers are pretty fundamental in Go.
 And they aren’t unique to Go.
 But interfaces really screw over JS or Python engineers when they switch.

-Interfaces in Go are like a contract that specifies a set of methods that a type must implement in order to fulfill the contract.
-For example, if you have an interface called Reader that defines a Read() method, any type that implements a Read() method is said to implement the Reader interface, and can be used wherever a Reader is expected.
+`Interfaces` in Go are like a contract that specifies a set of methods that a type must implement in order to fulfill the contract.

+For example, if you have an `interface` called `Reader` that defines a `Read()` method, any type that implements a `Read()` method is said to `implement the Reader interface`, and can be used wherever a Reader is expected.

 One of the cool things about interfaces in Go is that a type can implement multiple interfaces.

 For example, if you have a type called File that implements the Reader and Writer interfaces, you can use a File wherever you need a Reader or a Writer, or even wherever you need something that implements both interfaces.

 This makes it easy to write code that is flexible and reusable.

 Another cool thing about interfaces in Go is that you can use them to define generic algorithms or functions that work with multiple types.

 For example, you could write a sorting function that takes a sort.Interface as input, and can sort any type that implements the required methods.

 ```go
 package sort